David Narey

-David Narey MBE (born 12 June 1956) is a former Scottish international footballer who spent 21 years with Dundee United.
-With Narey United were Scottish champions once and league cup winners twice.
-He also played in numerous cup runs in Europe including playing in the 1983-84 European Cup semi final and the 1987 UEFA Cup Final.
+David Narey MBE (born 12 June 1956) is a former Scottish international footballer who played as a defender.
+Narey spent 21 years with Dundee United, winning the Scottish championship once and the league cup twice.
+He also played in numerous cup runs in Europe, including playing in the 1983–84 European Cup semi final and the 1987 UEFA Cup final.
 Although best remembered as a central defender, he occasionally played in midfield.
-After leaving United he won the 1994-95 Scottish League Cup with Raith Rovers.
+After leaving United, he won the 1994–95 Scottish League Cup with Raith Rovers.

 He collected 35 full caps for Scotland including playing in two World Cups.
 Narey opened the scoring for Scotland against Brazil with a 20-yard drive in the 1982 FIFA World Cup.
 He is a Scottish Football Hall of Fame inductee as he is also at Dundee United.

 Early life

 Narey was born and brought up in Dundee and attended St John's Roman Catholic High School.
 He played football for St Columba's Boys Club and signed schoolboy forms with Dundee United in January 1972.